The Cane Corxer is a hybrid that is bred from the Cane Corso Italiano and the Boxer.

 The Boxer and the Cane Corso Italiano were both originally bred for working, hunting, and guarding in their respective countries.

 They are utilized in many police and military operations.
-Both parent breeds are taller and bigger and have coats which don’t need a lot of grooming and maintenance.
+Both parent breeds are taller and bigger and have coats that don’t need a lot of grooming and maintenance.

 When properly socialized as puppies, both parent breeds have similar temperament characteristics of being playful, social, loyal, intelligent, friendly, courageous, cheerful, affectionate, and energetic.